10 Facts About Capybaras: The World’s Largest Rodents

 Capybaras are curious animals.
 While they don’t look like your run-of-the-mill street or kitchen cupboard-dweller, these South American natives are the largest rodents in the world.
 Bizarre-looking as they may be, Capybaras have quickly become the pseudo-stars of the Internet—largely due to the fact that they look like overgrown guinea pigs—but also because of their predisposition to mix comfortably with other animals.

-Four Capybaras (Jerry, Elaine, George and Kramer) are among the newest residents to settle into Currumbin Wildlife Sanctuary’s ‘Lost Valley’— and visitors can’t get enough of these guys.
+Four Capybaras (Jerry, Elaine and George) are among the newest residents to settle into Currumbin Wildlife Sanctuary’s ‘Lost Valley’— and visitors can’t get enough of these guys.
 Here are 10 facts you may or may not have known about Capybaras:

 1. They even behave like other rodents

 Belonging to the cavy family (Caviidae), their closest relatives are actually guinea pigs and rock cavies.1 They’re essentially the rodent version of the hippopotamus—gnawing their food whilst swimming in the South American swamps.
 On a slightly grosser note, these guys eat their own dung to extract maximum nutrition from their food—much like rabbits.
 Don’t try that at home, folks!